-When PWRDOWN/INTN pin asserts low, the user would read the MISR register to see if the ED_INT or LINK_INT bits are set, that is, which source caused the interrupt.
-After reading the MISR, the interrupt bits should clear and the PWRDOWN/INTN pin will deassert.
+When PWRDOWN/INTN pin asserts low, the user would read the MISR register to see if the ED_INT or LINK_INT bits are set, i.e. which source caused the interrupt.
+After reading the MISR, the interrupt bits should clear and the PWRDOWN/INTN pin will de-assert.